 But, once you involve the insurance company, your privacy goes out the window.
 The reason is pretty simple.
 For the insurance company to pay for your treatment session, you have to get it approved.
 It’s often referred to as prior authorization.

 That means you’ll have to explain to the company exactly why you feel you need treatment.
 Typically, you’ll fill out some forms or at the very least, you’ll talk to someone on the phone.
 Those people now know what struggles you’re facing.

 Insurance companies require a diagnosis before they will agree to cover all or part of your treatment.
 If you need surgery to repair a broken arm, you’ll need to give the insurance company paperwork from your doctor that confirms your broken arm.

 Mental health treatment works the same way.
-Before insurance will cover counseling, your therapist will have to submit a diagnosis.
+Before insurance will cover counseling, your psychologist will have to submit a diagnosis.
 Here’s the problem with that: insurance companies typically cover only treatment that is considered medically necessary.

 46 million adults in the U.S. experience mental illness every year.
 Many of them struggle with schizophrenia, bipolar disorder, and other serious mental health issues.
 For them, securing counseling that is “medically necessary” may not be challenging.